w233w/Little-TouHou/README.md

 ## On Going

-- Refactoring code
+- None

 ## TODO

-- Currently, only 10 enemies will come in 2 waves; You win if you kill them all.
+- Currently, only 11 enemies will come in 3 waves; You win if you kill them all.
 Plan to add more content.
-- Currently, the game has no start button or screen; The game starts running after the game window shows up.
-Plan to add an init screen with the start game button.
-- Currently, the game is stuck after you die.
-Plan to add a replay button.